Cylindrical cosmological simulations with StePS: Introduction

 \section{Introduction}

-Cosmological \Nbody simulations are fundamental tools of modern cosmology, providing a numerical framework to study the non-linear evolution of structure from the linear Gaussian early Universe to the highly non-linear cosmic web observed today.
+Cosmological \Nbody simulations are fundamental tools in modern cosmology, providing a numerical framework for studying the non-linear evolution of structure from the linear Gaussian early Universe to the highly non-linear cosmic web observed today.
 They allow us to test cosmological models, interpret large-scale surveys, and explore scenarios beyond the reach of analytic theory.
-The first attempts to model gravitational clustering in a cosmological context date back to \citet{1970AJ.....75...13P} and \citet{1974ApJ...187..425P}, who studied the formation of galaxy clusters and introduced a statistical framework for halo formation.
+The first attempts to model gravitational clustering in a cosmological context date back to the works of \citet{1970AJ.....75...13P} and \citet{1974ApJ...187..425P}, who studied the formation of galaxy clusters and introduced a statistical framework for halo formation.
 These early works laid the foundation for the development of numerical simulations that could capture the complexity of non-linear structure formation.